Leezekun/MMSci/README.md

         --model_name llama2-7b-mmsci \
         --samples_path ./saved_samples/llama2-7b-mmsci_0.7_0.7.csv
 ```

-## Resources
-We provide various downloadable resources for our MMSci project.
-Below is a list of the available resources and their corresponding download links:
-1. **mmsci-data**: this includes all the data you can download regarding our MMSci data, including:
-  - **rawdata**: The raw (source) data of our dataset can be download [here](https://mmsci.s3.amazonaws.com/rawdata.zip).
-  - **benchmark**: The benchmark dataset, including the data for visual instruction tuning, is available for download [here](https://mmsci.s3.amazonaws.com/benchmark.zip).
-  - **pretraindata**: Interleaved data formatted for pre-training on multimodal datasets can be downloaded [here](https://mmsci.s3.amazonaws.com/pretraindata.zip).

-2. **checkpoints**:
-  - **LLaVA-Next-MMSci**: The LLaVA-Next model fine-tuned on our visual instruction-following data is available [here](https://mmsci.s3.amazonaws.com/checkpoints.zip).

 ## Acknowledgement
 We gratefully acknowledge the following projects and codebases that have significantly contributed to our work: